Brake Pad Wear Sensor

 Brake Pad Wear Sensor at 1A Auto

 Brake pad wear indicators are more prevalent on European models.
 They are usually found on the front brakes, but sometimes on the rear brakes as well.
-So, how many sensors a vehicle will have, and there location in terms of what wheels they can be found on, will vary.
+So, how many sensors a vehicle will have, and their location in terms of what wheels they can be found on will vary.

 If your brake pad warning light comes on, then that means that your brake pad wear sensor has made contact with the rotor, and that means it needs to be replaced.
 Since a worn sensor coincides with worn brake pads, you may experience the squealing and poor braking associated with worn brake pads.
 Once the sensor has done its job, it’s no longer any good.
 Just think of the noble sacrifice it made to tell you that you need to change your brake pads.

 For this reason, you’ll need to replace the brake pad wear sensor at the same time that you replace the brake pads.
 Because of their small size, the brake pad wear sensor’s wires can also get broken during a brake job, so be careful when working around the sensor so that you don’t have to replace it twice.
 Also, the brake warning light can indicate a low brake fluid level, so be sure to check that the fluid level is not the source of your problem.

 Can I replace a brake pad wear indicator myself?

 Replacing a brake pad wear sensor will add just one more step to any brake job you do.
 If you are comfortable working on disc brakes, then replacing the brake pad wear indicator will not prove difficult.
 Once you have access to the brake caliper, you’ll just have disconnect the old sensor from its wiring harness and disconnect it from the brake pad.
 Then just connect the new one and continue with your brake job.
 If, for some reason, you are only replacing the sensor, you’ll just have to remove the wheel to gain access to the brake caliper and the wear sensor.